LozenChen/TAS-Helper/README.md

 - CustomInfoHelper -> provide some fields / properties which are not easy to compute in CelesteTas's CustomInfo.
 Check https://github.com/LozenChen/TAS-Helper/blob/main/Source/Gameplay/CustomInfoHelper.cs

 - Order-of-Operation Stepping -> just like frame advance, but in a subframe scale, thus visualize order of operations in a frame.
+The bottom-left message indicates the next action of the game engine.

 - Hotkeys -> you can change some of the settings using hotkeys.